 Welcome to the Assessing Department.
 Our staff would like to help you in understanding the annual assessment practices and cycle.
 This site will offer you the opportunity to browse the information below for information describing some of the various functions of the Assessing Department.

 The Assessor’s Office is responsible for identifying and valuing all taxable property within the Township.
 Each year, we produce the annual assessment roll and the property tax roll in accordance with Michigan’s General Property Tax Law.

-Our department includes a full time Assessor, State Certified as a Michigan Master Assessing Officer MMAO(4), a full time Appraiser, State Certified as a Michigan Certified Assessing Officer MCAO(2), and a full time assessing clerk.
-We also contract a State Certified MMAO(4) Assessor to appraise the Detroit Edison properties and other part time staff as needed.
+Our department includes a contract Assessing Firm, State Certified as a Michigan Master Assessing Officer MMAO(4), a full time Appraiser, State Certified as a Michigan Certified Assessing Officer MCAO(2), and a full time MCAT.

 We are committed to the support and enhancement of the physical, economic, and social well being of all of the citizens of Frenchtown Charter Township.
 By providing equitable assessments and accurate property data, it is our goal that no one person is burdened with having to pay more than their fair share of the property tax.

 We hope that you will find the information provided in our web site to be helpful in improving your understanding of the government that serves you.